boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 This method of testing allows for the exploration of several hypothesis about the structure of the network, and for finetuning the final settings of the network.
 Training was done this way, in order to determine the best activation and training functions, while also testing multiple different layer configurations.

-### Activation function

 ### Training function

-The neural network was tested with three different training functions: gradient decent, RProp, and simulated annealing.
+The neural network was tested with two different training functions: gradient descent, RProp, and simulated annealing.
-Simulated Annealing yielded the best results.
+Simulated annealing yielded the best results.
 This could be due to simulated annealing's ability to find different local minima, and approximate a global minima, as gradient decent and RProp are more dependent on the initial seed of the neural network.
 This does not mean that gradient decent and RProp cannot be used, but more extensive testing is required in order to explore the possible global minima.
+This is partly due to the problems described in [@sec:backpropagation], with the saturation of the neurons.

+### Activation function
+The sigmoid activation function was chosen, even though it has the potential of giving saturated neurons.
+This problem, however, was countered with the choice of training function.

+The only other activation function that is fully supported is the step function.
+The step function does not give a descriptive gradient that allows the training function to know if a neuron is improving the cost function or not.
+This is due to the step function being a threshold function that simply gives 0 or 1.

-#### Data set
+### Data set

 The data set used to train the neural network is called GTSRB (German Traffic Sign Recognition Benchmark) [@GTSRB]. it is a large data set consisting of German traffic signs.
 The data set is diverse, as it contains images of traffic signs under varying conditions e.g. different angles varying degrees of obstruction.
-Training on this data set proved hard to achieve high prediction accuracy, as the images were so diverse, and in some cases so noisy that it was virtually unrecognizable, as seen in [@fig:badSigns].
+Training on this data set proved hard to achieve high prediction accuracy, as the images were so diverse, and in some cases so noisy that it was almost unrecognizable by humans, as seen in [@fig:badSigns].

 <div id="fig:badSigns">